Guidelines for Grant Proposers

 Purpose of the Abbot Academy Fund

-The Abbot Academy Association (AAA) was created in 1973, at the time of the merger, to continue Abbot’s tradition of boldness, innovation, and caring through large and small grants to Phillips Academy students and members of the faculty, administration and staff.
-In May 2017 the board of directors voted that going forward, the organization would be called the Abbot Academy Fund (AAF), in order to better reflect its purpose.
+The Abbot Academy Association, Inc. was created in 1973, at the time of the merger, to continue Abbot’s tradition of boldness, innovation, and caring through large and small grants to Phillips Academy students and members of the faculty, administration and staff.
+In May 2017 the board of directors voted that going forward, the organization would be called the Abbot Academy Fund (AAF), in order to better reflect its mission.

 The Fund seeks proposals that will expand grantees’ experiences in meaningful ways beyond the school’s ongoing academic, athletic, and extracurricular activities; and/or heighten the impact and reputation of Phillips Academy across the nation and around the world.